Legal identity under insurgencies and unrecognised states

 What parts of the world do we study?

-This study consists of three complementary cases:
+This study consists of two complementary cases:

 - A government-in-exile with a military wing, recognised only fleetingly by international actors, that went quite a long way in issuing legal identity documents but now faces defeat: the Syrian Interim Government.